apache/beam-site/src/documentation/sdks/python-custom-io.md

 * `fraction_consumed`: Returns the approximate fraction of consumed positions in the source.

-**Note:** The methods of this class may be invoked by multiple threads, hence must be made thread-safe (e.g. by using a single lock object).
-The method returns true if the given position falls within the current range.
+**Note:** Methods of class `iobase.RangeTracker` may be invoked by multiple threads, hence this class must be made thread-safe, for example, by using a single lock object.

 ### Convenience Source Base Classes